DeanoBurrito/northport/README.md

 Northport is a monolithic kernel, with some supporting libraries and utilities.
 The kernel is booted via the limine protocol, and currently has support for x86_64 and riscv64 systems.

-Instructions for building it yourself are [available here](docs/Building.md), and a more in-depth manual is available via github releases or by cloning this repository and running `make docs` (xelatex is required).
+Instructions for building it yourself are [available here](docs/Building.md), and a more in-depth manual is available via github releases or by cloning this repository and running `make docs`.

 A brief summary of the current goals and features are listed below, check [the roadmap](docs/Roadmap.md) for a more granular view.

 ## Project Goals
 1) To build a modern and relatively complete kernel: driver infrastructure, graphics/audio/network stacks, VFS, and smp-aware scheduler.